SinghMahika/SinghMaky/README.md

-- 👋 Hi, I’m @SinghMaky
+- 👋 Hi, I’m @SinghMahika
 - 👀 I’m interested in learning something new every day
 - 🌱 I’m currently learning Data Science
 - 📫 You can reach me at msmahikasingh18j@outlook.com